kellenmace/spotify-playlist-page-search/README.md

 ## Description

 The native Spotify Web Player does not allow users to search for songs within a playlist.
 This extension adds that missing search feature.
-It also provides a convenient "Jump to playing song" button.

-## How to Use
+Note that a Spotify Premium account is required for this extension to work.

+HOW TO USE:

 1. Visit any playlist page
 2. Click the magnifying glass icon or press the keyboard shortcut (alt/option + shift + s) to perform a search